KhadidjaArezki/Litetalk/README.md

 ## FEATURES ✨✨✨
 The features of the `litetalk` app are -
 - create user account
+- update your profile
+- add contacts
 - chat with other users
-- share media files like photos and videos
+- share photos
 - send and receive messages in real time
-- add contacts
-- and many more

 <br>